 The people I meet nowadays are superficial.
 They think of merit as something that has form.
 They squander their wealth and butcher creatures of land and sea.
 They foolishly concern themselves with erecting statues and stupas, telling people to pile up lumber and bricks, to paint this blue and that green.
 They strain body and mind, injure themselves and mislead others.
 And they don’t know enough to be ashamed.
 How will they ever become enlightened?
 They see something tangible and instantly become attached.
 If you talk to them about formlessness, they sit there dumb and confused.
 Greedy for the small mercies of this world, they remain blind to the great suffering to come.
 Such disciples wear themselves out in vain.
 Turning from the true to the false, they talk about nothing but future blessings.

 If you can simply concentrate your mind’s inner light and behold its outer illumination, you’ll dispel the three poisons and drive away the six thieves once and for all.
 And without effort you’ll gain possession of an infinite number of virtues, perfections, and doors to the truth.
-Seeing through the mundane and witnessing the sublime is less than an eye-blink away.
+Quicker than the blink of an eye one sees through the mundane and witnesses the sublime.
 Realization is now.
 Why worry about gray hair?
 But the true door is hidden and can’t be revealed.
 I have only touched upon beholding the mind.

 * * *